tolitius/towel/README.md

 ### kick off intel

-plan is usually kicked off with initial data, a problem definition or a question
+plan is usually kicked off with initial data: a problem definition or a question

 this is done via a "`start_with`" plan argument: